Tech Brief: SD-WAN for Home Offices

 - prioritize business critical applications through a Deep Packet Inspection (DPI), and a QOS engine, and with an integrated firewall solution

-- the ability to route, and enforce security policies to block undesired apps
+- route and enforce security policies to block undesired apps

-- or allow direct Internet breakout for low latency connectivity to trusted SaaS apps, for instance Office 365
+- allow direct internet breakout for low latency connectivity to trusted SaaS apps, for instance Microsoft 365

 The availability of these benefits can vary based on the available WAN transports, and the design of the site.
 The Network Administrator for the SD-WAN deployment plays a key role in SD-WAN deployments.
 The Network Administrator centrally dictates what is business critical, and the extent of connectivity for the Home Office use-case.
 We dive into more detail regarding the roles, and responsibilities of an Administrator in the Citrix SD-WAN Home Office POC Guide.
 We cover the varying benefits, depending on local network connectivity options, in Citrix SD-WAN Home Office Design Decisions.